How to recover safely after knee surgery

 Recovery after knee surgery is not just about rest.
-The right rehabilitation programme, started early, makes the biggest difference to your outcome.
+The right rehabilitation programme, started at the right time and following your surgeon's guidance, supports a safer, steadier recovery.

 Whether you have had an ACL reconstruction, a knee replacement, or a meniscus repair, the quality of your rehabilitation determines how well your knee works in the long run.
-Surgery corrects the structural problem.
+Surgery addresses the structural problem.
 Physiotherapy rebuilds the strength, range of motion, and confidence to use it properly.
-Starting rehabilitation early, even within the first day or two, consistently produces better outcomes than waiting for all the pain and swelling to settle first.
+Rehabilitation often starts early after knee surgery, but the timing and weight-bearing rules should follow your surgeon's instructions and the type of operation.

 The three phases of recovery

-• Phase 1: Protection and early movement (days 1 to 14): Focus is on reducing swelling, regaining basic range of motion, and activating the quadriceps.
-Weight-bearing is usually allowed with crutches from day 1 or 2, depending on the procedure.
+- Phase 1: Protection and early movement (days 1 to 14): Focus is on reducing swelling, regaining basic range of motion, and activating the quadriceps.
+When you can put weight through the leg depends entirely on your operation, so always follow the weight-bearing instructions your surgeon gives you.

-• Phase 2: Strengthening (weeks 3 to 8): Swelling settles and the focus shifts to rebuilding strength in the quadriceps, hamstrings, and calf muscles.
+- Phase 2: Strengthening (weeks 3 to 8): Swelling can ease and the focus shifts to rebuilding strength in the quadriceps, hamstrings, and calf muscles.
 Balance and coordination exercises are introduced progressively.

-• Phase 3: Functional return (weeks 8 onwards): Higher-level activities, including stairs, squats, walking on uneven ground, and then sport-specific drills, are progressively added.
-For ACL patients, return to sport is typically not before 9 months.
+- Phase 3: Functional return (weeks 8 onwards): Higher-level activities, including stairs, squats, walking on uneven ground, and then sport-specific drills, are progressively added.
+For ACL reconstruction, return to sport is criteria-based and should follow your surgeon and sports physiotherapist's guidance.
+Timelines vary by graft, strength, hop testing, confidence, and sport demands.

 Early exercises (weeks 1 to 2)